 Update: Chromecast was the #1 selling streaming device in 2014, with more than 10 million units sold worldwide according to sales group NPD.
-The report also claims that there are currently 10,000 cast-enabled apps in development for iOS, Android and Chrome, and that users have streamed content more than 1 billion times since its July 24, 2013 launch.
+With the arrival of video streaming services Netflix and Stan in Australia, it's an essential addition to any home theatre setup.
 Original Chromecast review written in August 2013.

 Streaming media around your home isn't a new idea, but the rise of internet-based on-demand services like Stan, ABC iView and Foxtel's Presto means that it's becoming more and more popular as a way to watch TV.

 Chromecast is an inexpensive media streaming adapter that turns any HDMI-equipped television into an app-driven smart TV when paired with a phone, tablet or computer.

 The total package is Google's answer to the likes of Apple TV – devices designed to take your digital content and get it up on your big screen without fuss or fiddle.

 It's a very simple setup that Google's offering: the Chromecast is a small HDMI dongle that plugs directly into your TV, and connects to your Wi-Fi network.